IBM/paxapi/source/includes/globalapi.md

 --------- | ------- | -----------
 CURRENT | The URL of the host that you want to send REST requests to. | String

+## ChangeDataSource (Task Pane)

+You can use the ChangeDataSource method to change datasources within a session.
+You might be prompted for a login if you weren't logged in.

+### Syntax

+Reporting.TaskPane.ChangeDatasource "host system URL" "server name"

 ## ClearAllData

 > Example